 (2) An application may not be made under subsection (1) unless —

-(a) the person referred to in that subsection and the parties to the adoption plan have participated in a mediation process conducted by the Director-General; and
+(a) the person referred to in that subsection and the parties to the adoption plan have participated in a mediation process conducted by the CEO; and

-(b) the Director-General has certified that the mediation process has been completed.
+(b) the CEO has certified that the mediation process has been completed.

 (3) Subsection (2) does not apply in relation to an adoption by a step-parent or carer.